Braces in Edmond, OK

 Clear, Metal, and Lingual Braces

 At Nanda Orthodontics, we offer a range of braces options to suit your individual needs.
 Whether you prefer the discreet appearance of clear or lingual braces, or the classic look of metal, we have you covered.
-Our traditional metal braces are designed to be modern, high-tech, and low-profile, for faster and more comfortable treatment.
+Our traditional metal braces use modern, low-profile brackets designed for efficient treatment.
 With state-of-the-art brackets and memory shape wires, we can move your teeth gently and efficiently, no matter which option you choose.
 Plus, we offer a wide variety of colors and elastics to personalize your treatment and make it fun for kids and adults alike.

 Orthodontics Combined with Corrective Jaw Surgery